Introductory Microeconomics, Michaelmas Term 2024

 * There is a focus here (in CORE) on labour supply, which our problems don't address this week.
 We'll come back to labour supply later; in the meantime the technical analysis of choice presented in The Economy is what we want, the same as applicable to other consumption decisions.

-Week 4: More individual decision making
+Week 3: More individual/household decision making

 Problems for this week here.